 GP Services during COVID-19

 NHS England has published a standard operation procedure which Primary Care must comply with.
 A vital part of this procedure is to minimise footfall through the practice and to operate a “remote management” appointment system.
-The Practice will only be providing telephone or video consultations.
+The Practice will be providing telephone or video consultations as a first appointment.
 During your telephone appointment if your clinician decides that you need to be seen, they will make a further appointment for you to be seen at the surgery.

 In order to assist in preventing the spread of Coronavirus, please do not visit the surgery unless instructed to do so by your GP or Nurse during a telephone consultation.
-Under no circumstances should you attend the surgery if you have a cough or fever unless instructed by your GP or if anyone in your household is self isolating.
+Under no circumstances should you attend the surgery if you have symptoms of Covid 19 unless instructed by your GP or if anyone in your household is self isolating.

 From Monday the 15th June we are asking patients to wear a face covering when they attend the Practice.

 The Practice plays a key role in maintaining the underlying health of our population during the COVID-19 pandemic.
 It is vital that we continue to provide care to all patients if we have the capacity and ensure that those at greatest need are prioritised.
 In order to do this we have had to review the services offered at the Practice.

 COVID-19 related sick notes please see guidance; www.gov.uk/government/publications/guidance-to-employers-and-businesses-about-covid-19/covid-19-guidance-for-employees

 During the last 3 months the practice has had to radically change the way in which we see and consult with patients.
 These changes have been implemented to keep our patients and our staff as safe as possible.
 The government have eased rules and lockdown arrangements but as I expect most of you will appreciate we are still in a very worrying time of managing the risks of what easing these restrictions could mean to our communities.